prizzledev/toon-macro/README.md

 ## Minimum Supported Rust Version

-This crate requires Rust 1.70 or later.
+This crate requires Rust 1.85 or later (due to `serde_toon2` using Rust 2024 edition).

 ## License